What is the slot time? What does it mean in aviation?

 IATA, “Worldwide Slot Guides (WSG)

+Airport slot applications are generally issued by local authorities.
+They use by referencing from the guidline prepared by IATA, “Worldwide Slot Guides (WSG).”
 In terms of airport slot time, we can say that the rule of use it or lose it is valid.
 This means that if an airline does not or cannot use its slot time, it runs the risk of losing it.

 Now let’s see what Air Traffic Management Slots mean.

+Air Traffic Management slots are generally slot time applied to prevent congestion in the air traffic flow.
 The airspace is implemented and determined by the rule-setting authority.
 For European airspace, this authority is EUROCONTROL.
 Air Traffic Management slots, issued by EUROCONTROL as Network Manager as part of its flow and capacity management role.
+Basically, if the capacity of the airspace or a particular airline or air traffic control unit is less than the demand, slots are applied to manage the demand.

 Demand is managed by giving the aircraft a slot stating when it can take-off – the ‘Calculated Time of Take Off’ or CTOT.
 And the plane with a CTOT time has to take off within five minutes before to 10 minutes after of this time.
 Planes that fail to take off during this time period have to request a new slot time, and may sometimes have to wait for a long time.